Psychology, Associate in Arts Degree for Transfer

 - Characterize the nature of psychology as a science.

-- Understand and apply psychological principles to personal, social, and organizational issues.
+- Apply psychological principles to personal, social, and organizational issues.

-- Use reasoning to recognize, develop, defend, and criticize arguments related to conclusions about psychological issues.
+- Use reasoning to develop, defend, and criticize arguments related to conclusions about psychological issues.

-- Identify appropriate applications of psychology in solving problems, such as the origin and treatment of abnormal behavior, pursuit and effect of healthy lifestyles, psychology-based interventions in clinical, educational community, and other settings.
+- Identify theoretical applications of psychology in solving problems, such as the origin and treatment of abnormal behavior, pursuit and effect of healthy lifestyles, psychology-based interventions in clinical, educational community, and other settings.

 Associate Degree for Transfer Graduation Requirements